sidharrth2002/LaBo/report/main.typ

 CLIP is the choice architecture in LaBO; it learns a transferable visual representation by contrastively training image and text encoders on 400 million (image, text) pairs.
 It's wide training corpus and general understanding of worldly knowledge makes it a suitable candidate for the generalist.
 BioMedCLIP is a multimodal biomedical foundation model, trained on PMC-15M, a dataset containing 15 million biomedical image-text pairs that are taken from scientific articles in PubMed Central (PMC).
 The corpus taxonomy includes dermatology photos, microscopy, histopathology and X-Rays.

 To ensure fair comparison, we standardise the architecture by using ViT-B/16 for both experts, instead of the ViT-L/14 used in LaBO.
-While ViT-L/14 outperforms the base variant, large-scale BioMedCLIP models are not publicly available; however, scaling laws suggest that performance would improve proportionally across all variants.
+While ViT-L/14 outperforms the base variant, large-scale BioMedCLIP models are not publicly available; however, scaling laws suggest that performance would improve proportionally across all variants #cite(<Zhai_2022_CVPR>).

 === Formulation